 Basically it comes down to this.
-Most of us attend church on a given Sunday, plus maybe a small group where we learn this or that neat topic, but in fact we never dig into God’s Word and ask the tough questions that say, “Wait a minute!
+Most of us attend church every week, plus maybe a small group where we learn this or that neat topic, but in fact we never dig into God’s Word and ask the tough questions that say, “Wait a minute!
 God just said this, and He is the God that never changes.
 Yesterday, today and forever He is the same.
 So therefore, wait a minute!
 What do I believe?
 Wait a minute, are you telling me that __, so therefore __?”

 Or do you really believe that what the Bible really says is real, so much so that you are willing to change your actions, even though they fly in the face of popular thought, so much so that you are willing to be peculiar?

 “But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of him who called you out of darkness into his wonderful light” (1 Peter 2:9).

 In God’s kingdom, the people that live in this kingdom are peculiar.
 They are His treasure, and He has amazing and vast plans for them, but they are peculiar.
 Therefore, if you want to belong to this kingdom, you will be peculiar also.
 Are you willing to be able to put up with that?
 Why would you, unless you really believe that what you really believe is real?

 I need to read the Word of God as if I am a loyal subject to this King, someone who is going to put away all false gods, including Myself, and I am going to worship the One and only true God as if what I really believe is real.
 I need to allow it to change me, no matter what I come across.
 I need to allow it to mold me, no matter what popular thought it defies.

 “That if you confess with your mouth, “Yeshua is Master,” and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).